Pro Artist’s Guide to Comic & Manga Layouts, Paneling, Flow

 How to Layout Your Comic!
 Panels, Gutters, and Page Flow

 As a comic artist, I have come across many different ways to tell a story.
 A good story needs pacing, flow, and balance.
-We achieve this through character movement, character acting, and how and where we choose to begin or end scenes and sequences; but one of the overlooked tools of storytelling is the panel or frame, and it’s silent partner, the gutter.
+When composing a comic or manga, this balance can be achieved through character movement, character acting, or how and where we choose to begin/end scenes and sequences.
+But one of the most overlooked tools in storytelling is the panel or frame, and its silent partner, the gutter.

 1. What are the beginning and endpoints of the page?